ebendal/blog/source/_drafts/twelve-factor-cf-spring.md

 The Jar file can be found at `build/libs/twelve-factor.jar`.

-Before running the application give the application a name and get rid of a Spring Boot warning.
+Before running the application give the application a name and disable some defaults.
 Rename the file `application.properties` to `application.yml` and add the following:

 ```yml
 spring: